phanumat/Documentation/ref-docs/smartapp-ref.rst

 -------------------

 Creates an access token for this installed SmartApp.
-This token is intended to be used by third-party services that need to communicate with SmartThings during the :ref:`OAuth installation flow of cloud-connected devices <cloud_service_manager_oauth>`.
+This token is intended to be used by third-party services that need to communicate with PEA HiVE during the :ref:`OAuth installation flow of cloud-connected devices <cloud_service_manager_oauth>`.

 The created token will then be available in ``state.accessToken``.